lsst-sitcom/sitcomtn-157/index.rst

 ==============

 1. **Defining Science Verification Goals**
-   - Identify key performance metrics
+   - Identify key performance metrics \
-   - Align with science requirements
+   - Align with science requirements \
    - This step is done by the SE team

 2. **Selecting and Preparing SV**
-   - Choose/Make relevant test cases, test cycles, and test plans
+   - Choose/Make relevant test cases, test cycles, and test plans \
-   -  This step will be done by Keith B. and Marina P.
+   -  This step will be done by Keith Bechtol and Marina Pavlovic

 3. **Data Acquisition & Observing Strategy**
-   - Execute planned observations
+   - Execute planned observations  \
    - SV tickets will be chosen by the previously acquired data

 4. **Data Processing & Reduction**
-   - Use LSST Science Pipelines for processing
+   - Use LSST Science Pipelines for processing  \
-   - Make the artifacts for SV (notebooks etc)
+   - Make the artifacts for SV (notebooks etc) \
    - This is the main task of the SV units

 5. **Performance Metrics & Validation**
-   - Compare results with expectations
+   - Compare results with expectations  \
-   - Report anomalies and iterate on improvements
+   - Report anomalies and iterate on improvements  \
    - This is the task of the SV units

 6. **Reporting & Documentation**
-   - Summarize findings in SITCOMTNs and JIRA tickets
+   - Summarize findings in SITCOMTNs and JIRA tickets  \
-   - Communicate results with relevant teams
+   - Communicate results with relevant teams  \
-   - This is the final task of the SV units
+   - This is the final task of the SV units \
    - Tickets are forwarded to the SE team after this step

 Verification JIRA Workflow